nilsdacke/knowledge_net/docs/source/instantiation.rst

         }
     ]

-To instantiate the listed knowledge bases, call the static method :code:`Knowledgebase.load`.
+To instantiate the listed knowledge bases, call the static method :code:`Knowledgebase.instantiate_public`, passing your configuration directory.